cornelRaiu/search-analytics/readme.txt

 Search Analytics will keep history of the search terms used by your users and group them in a set of statistics including the number of posts resulted from that search term.

 It can easily aid you in finding what your users are really searching for on your website and make sure you provide exactly what they need.

+**NOTE: Search Analytics stores all the statistics in your WordPress instance.
+No info is sent to third-party services**

 = Features =
 * Record all the search queries made using the **standard WordPress search form**.